Longitudinal Integrated Clerkship Dalhousie (LICD)

 Clerkship in rural communities

-The LICD is a model for the third year clerkship in which the core clerkship discipline units are integrated into a year-long program which is based on continuity (of learning, learning environment, supervision and assessment, and patient experiences) and patient -centered care.
+The Longitudinal Integrated Clerkship Dalhousie (LICD) is a model for third year clerkship in which the core clerkship discipline units are integrated into a year-long program based on patient-centered care and continuity of learning, learning environment, supervision and assessment, and patient experiences.

-This model increases the capacity for clerkships to include environments that might otherwise be excluded by the traditional discipline – centered, term based clerkships.
-Presently the LICD is located in Dr. Everett Chalmers Hospital (Fredericton), Miramichi Regional Hospital, The Moncton Hospital and Upper River Valley Hospital.
+This model increases the capacity for clerkships to include environments that might otherwise be excluded by the traditional discipline – centered, term-based clerkships.
+Presently the LICD is located in the Dr. Everett Chalmers Hospital in Fredericton, the Miramichi Regional Hospital, the Moncton Hospital, and the Upper River Valley Hospital in Waterville.

 Advantages of an LIC program

-Data shows that students in LIC type programs do as well or better academically than traditional clerkship-based colleagues.
+Data shows that students in LIC-type programs perform just as well or better academically than traditional clerkship-based colleagues.
 The Dalhousie LIC model is:

-- Objectives based (meets all the same objectives of the traditional clerkship model)
+- Objective-based (meets all the same objectives of the traditional clerkship model)

-- Focused on ensuring continuity of the educational experience
+- Focused on ensuring the continuity of the educational experience

 - Student/patient-centered learning

-- A integration of curriculum and learning experiences
+- An integration of curriculum and learning experiences

 - Community-based student engagement

-- Designed to encourage the student to become a self-directed learner
+- Designed to encourage student to become self-directed learners

 How does the LICD work?

-Students develop a patient panel.
-This panel is a group of patients who are followed in detail throughout the course of their health care experience.
+Students develop a patient panel, which consists of a group of patients who are followed in detail throughout the course of their health care experience.
 The list is adjusted over the year to ensure clinical variety and complexity to address clerkship objectives and student educational needs.